 SB 1383 – County

-Did you know that organic waste makes up most of the landfilled material in California?
+Did you know that organic waste makes up most of the material sent to landfills in California?

-Great news, your new food waste recycling program starts on May 15, 2024!
+Great news, your new food waste recycling program with weekly pickup went into effect in 2024!

-Less Food Waste in Landfills Limits Greenhouse Gases!
+Reducing Food Waste in Landfills Limits Greenhouse Gas Emissions!

-The new state law SB1383 makes it mandatory for all residents to recycle their organics weekly.
+The new state law, SB 1383, requires all residents to recycle their organics weekly.

 Put Green Waste and Food Scraps in the Right Place!

-One of the simplest ways to fight climate change is by recycling organic waste.
+One of the simplest ways we can fight climate change is by recycling organic waste.

-Over 50% of our landfills are comprised of organic waste: food, green waste, and food-soiled paper.
+Our landfills in California are composed of over 50% organic waste: food, green waste, and food-soiled paper.

 How it works: